schwartzlab-methods/NEST/vignette/user_guide.md

     --neighborhood_threshold = Set neighborhood threshold distance in terms of same unit as spot diameter.
 Type is float.
 If not set, then it is set to four times of the spot diameter.
     --database_path = Provide your desired ligand-receptor database path here.
 Default database is a combination of CellChat and NicheNet database.
 Type is String.
 Default='database/NEST_database.csv'

+Varying --filter_min_cell does not bring a big change in the output, and we recommend using a higher value for it to reduce GPU memory consumption. --threshold_gene_exp is a crucial parameter, and we recommend keeping it around 98%.
+Making it too low will result in too big input graph and may not fit in the GPU.
+On the other hand, keeping it too high causes the risk of losing important genes. --spot_diameter is set for Visium Spatial Transcriptomics data.
+If other data format is used, please see the vignette for details.
+All other parameters can be kept at the default setting unless special circumstances arise, like splitting the input graph using --split to accommodate a very large input dataset.

 We have the following optional arguments for integrating intracellular pathways with the ligand-receptor coexpression:
 ### Arguments for integrating intracellular signaling with inter-cellular signals